morgen-peschke/trans-factsheet/README.md

 associations, and effective at reducing dysphoria, anxiety, and depression.**

 * [Public Broadcasting Service News: Korry 16](https://www.pbs.org/newshour/nation/puberty-blockers-may-improve-mental-health-transgender-adolescents)
-    * **Everything you need to know about puberty blockers**
+    * **Everything you need to know about puberty blockers.**
-    * Full-blown puberty is irreversible
+    * Full-blown puberty is irreversible.
-    * Taking a gonadotropin-releasing hormone (GnRH) agonist, secretion of the sex hormones can be stopped and the onset of puberty suppressed, so that the body does not develop secondary sex characteristics
+    * Taking a gonadotropin-releasing hormone (GnRH) agonist, secretion of the sex hormones can be stopped and the onset of puberty suppressed, so that the body does not develop secondary sex characteristics.
     * This has been **done safely for decades** to suppress sex hormones in children who develop too early, a condition known as precocious puberty.** Suppressors have also been used to treat endometriosis, uterine fibroids and prostate cancer.**